Roseinfire/HtmlS/README.md

  Give project a star if you would like to see more!
 ## Join development
 The simplest way to take part in this project is write new Html layout.<br>
-Read wiki to understand additions. <br>
+Read wiki to understand how to write additions. <br>
 Create new branch, write your addition and apply for contribution.<br>
+Note that you can take part in the discussion about new featurs. <br>

 # Learn more
 ## About safety
-HtmlScript works on the user side. <br>
-Your information never goes further your device. <br>
-However, be careful with scripts connected from the internet. <br>
-When you connect outer script, it usually has control over your page. <br>
-Don't write confidicial information.
-Whenever posible check source code. <br>
-That's why HtmlScript have open code. <br>

 ## About advertisment
-Accourding to our rules, HtmlScript itself never uses advertisment. <br>
-It does not mean nobody can't use ads on HtmlScript-based site. <br>

 # Contacts
 ##### Roseinfire